NoXX-Technologies/docs/project-standards/README.md

 - Use Bundler to manage Ruby dependencies
 - Use Yarn to manage TypeScript dependencies

+## Testing
+- Minimum acceptable test coverage is 90%
+- All tests should reference the GitHub issue number they address
+- All tests should be run on deploy
+- All tests should be run with push/pull request

 ## Process

 ### All Deploys should: